Ryantayy/WebDev636/README.md

 Data Passed: List of drivers with their details. <br>
 Data Relationship: The /select_driver route fetches a list of drivers from the database in the select_driver() function and provides this list to the driver_selection.html template to display. <br><p/>

-<p>/driver_run_details, methods=["GET"]/: and /driver_run_details, methods=["POST"]: <br>
+<p>/driver_run_details <br>
 Function: driver_run_details <br>
 Description: Displays details of a specific driver and their runs. <br>
 Template: driver_run_details.html <br>
 Data Passed: Driver details and their corresponding run details. <br>
-Data Relationship: Depending on the method, either it fetches the driver ID from the listdriver URL or from the POST request via a form submission.
+Data Relationship: Depending on the method, either it fetches the driver ID from the list driver URL or from the POST request via a form submission.
 Using this ID, it fetches the driver's and their run details from the database.
 This data is then passed to the driver_run_details.html template for display. <br><p/>

 <p>/listdrivers: <br>
 Function: listdrivers() <br>